 Lady of the Lake is a New England Contra Dance.
-It was published by Elias Howe in about 1857 in Complete Ball-Room Hand Book.
-It was interpreted by Smucker & Millstone in about 2008.
+It was published by Elias Howe in 1858 in Complete Ball-Room Hand Book.
+It was interpreted by Smukler & Millstone in about 2008.
 Found in Cracking Chestnuts.
 It is an improper duple minor longways dance.
 The minor set lasts 32 bars.

 Howe's version of the dance is an improper triple minor (where the 3s do nothing), and the dancers do not swing they two hand turn.
 Because of this neighbors do not change places before the cast.
 Also Howe has both couples balance and turning their partners in A2, rather than just the 1s.